helidon-io/helidon/docs/se/json/json.md

 ### JsonValue Types

-[`JsonValue`](/apidocs/io.helidon.json/io/helidon/json/JsonValue.html) is the base class for all JSON value types in Helidon.
+[`JsonValue`][jsonvalue] is the base class for all JSON value types in Helidon.
 It provides a type-safe representation of JSON data with specific implementations for different JSON data types.

 #### JsonObject

-[`JsonObject`](/apidocs/io.helidon.json/io/helidon/json/JsonObject.html) represents a JSON object (key-value pairs enclosed in `{}`).
+[`JsonObject`][jsonobject] represents a JSON object (key-value pairs enclosed in `{}`).
 It’s used for structured data with named properties.

 Using JsonObject: